 I am keenly aware that a

-lot of good men died at D-Day so America could be safe.
+lot of good men died at D-Day so today's generations could

 How can I ever show my gratitude?

 thing I can do.
 I can help spread the word about these men